Abdelrahman Rashdan

-Abdelrahman Rashadan Mohamed Mohamed Abo Hamada (عبدالرحمن رشدان; born 1 January 2003) is an Egyptian professional footballer who plays as a centre-back for Egyptian Premier League club Modern Sport on loan from Al Ahly and the Egypt U20.
+Abdelrahman Rashadan Mohamed Mohamed Abo Hamada (عبدالرحمن رشدان; born 1 January 2003) is an Egyptian professional footballer who plays as a centre-back for the Egypt U20.

 Club career

 Wadi Degla

 Rashdan Started his professional career with Wadi Degla in 2020 when he made his debut against El Gouna at the Egyptian Premier League.

 Al Ahly

 On 14 September 2022 he joined Al Ahly alongside his teammate Karim El Debes, and entered the African Squad which Al Ahly won CAF Champions League 2022–23 against Wydad AC on 13 June 2023.

 Modern Sport

 In January 2024 he joined Modern Sport on loan from Al Ahly alongside his teammates Mohamed Zaalouk and Kabaka.

 International career

 Rashdan represented Egypt's under-20 side at their unsuccessful 2023 U-20 Africa Cup of Nations campaign, in which they were knocked out in the group stage, only collecting one point for a 0–0 draw with Mozambique.